HorvathLab/NGS/SCReadCounts/docs/OutputFiles.md

 ## SCReadCounts output file

-A tab-separated values file consisting of the computed read-counts.
-This file contains the read counts for each SNV locus in each BAM file.
+A tab-separated values file consisting of the computed counts for each SNV locus and cell-bardcode.

 CHROM
 > Chromosome identifier